 Caution is advised when using lift trucks to unload straight trucks (small delivery trucks).
 When loading/unloading a straight truck, ensure it has the capacity to handle the weight of the lift truck and loads.
-It is recommend using hand pallet jack rather than lift truck to unload straight trucks whenever feasible.
+It is recommended to use a hand pallet jack rather than lift truck to unload straight trucks whenever feasible.